How To Train Goats On Electric Fence

 Click here to subscribe

 Tip #4.
-The Nose is Where it’s at
+The Nose is Where It’s at

 Read: Goat Fencing 101 for other fencing options.